Royal blood-letting rituals

 The empires of the Americas are notorious for practicing human sacrifice, but what is less well known is that the rulers also practices a form of sacrifice on themselves.
 They cut themselves using sharp objects such obsidian, stingray spines or shark’s teeth.
 Any soft part of the body could be cut, but it was usually the tongue or the genitals.
 The scattered blood was then collected on paper made from bark and burned.
 The smoke conveyed the message to the gods.

 Blood, to the Mayans, was the very force of life and in the beginning of time the gods had sacrificed their own blood in order for the world to come into being.
 Ever since humans have owed blood to the gods and the sacrifices were a way to repay this debt.
-Interestingly, the best blood was that of noblemen and the noblemen of the enemies were a prized catch in wars.
-They would be taken back to the capital and ritually slaughtered.
+Interestingly, the best blood was that of noblemen and the noblemen of the enemies were for that reason a prized catch in wars.
 The Maya would even maintain “farms” of noblemen who could be sacrificed on ceremonial occasions.